 - 3 tbsp cider vinegar

-- Sauté the aromatics and meat: While the beans are cooking, heat the olive oil in a large, heavy-based saucepan or Dutch oven over medium heat.
-Add the finely chopped red onions and pancetta (or bacon) and cook for 6-8 minutes, stirring occasionally, until the onions are soft and the meat is golden brown and starting to crisp.
-Stir in the minced garlic and cook for another minute until fragrant.
+- Cook the pancetta and onions: Heat the olive oil in a large heavy-based saucepan over medium heat.
+Add the red onions and pancetta, then cook for 6–8 minutes until the onions are soft and the meat is golden.
+Stir in the garlic and cook for another minute.

-- Create the sauce: Add the can of chopped tomatoes, dark muscovado sugar, and cider vinegar to the pot.
-Stir well to combine all the ingredients.
+- Build the sauce: Add the chopped tomatoes, muscovado sugar, and cider vinegar.
+Stir well to combine.

-- Combine and simmer: Tip the cooked beans into the sauce mixture.
-Add 400ml of water and stir everything together.
-Bring the mixture to a simmer, then reduce the heat to low.
-Cook for 1½-2 hours, stirring occasionally, until the sauce has thickened and the beans are very tender.
-If the sauce becomes too thick, you can add a little more water.
+- Combine and simmer: Tip the cooked beans into the sauce and add 400ml of water.
+Bring to a simmer, then reduce the heat to low.
+Cook for 1½–2 hours, stirring occasionally, until the sauce has thickened and the beans are very tender.

-- Serve: Season the baked beans with salt and freshly ground black pepper to taste.
-Serve hot, on their own or with your favorite breakfast items.
+- Season and serve: Season with salt and freshly ground black pepper to taste.
+Serve hot on its own or with toast.

-- Don’t skip soaking: Soaking the dried beans overnight is essential for them to cook evenly and become tender.
-This also helps reduce cooking time significantly.
+- Always soak overnight: Soaking dried beans overnight helps them cook evenly and become tender.
+It also cuts the simmering time in half.

-These homemade baked beans are a classic part of a full English breakfast, served alongside sausages, bacon, fried eggs, and grilled tomatoes.
-They also taste incredible on a slice of hot, buttered toast.
-For a more modern twist, you can serve them as a side with roasted meats or barbecue.
+These beans are a natural fit for a full English breakfast alongside sausages, bacon, fried eggs, and grilled tomatoes.
+They also taste brilliant on a slice of hot, buttered toast for a simple lunch.
+If you enjoy brunch dishes, try serving them alongside a Hairy Bikers shakshuka for a spread with plenty of variety.

 - Calories: 260 kcal